NightwindDev/Tweak-Tutorial/respringless_tweaks.md

 * First we create the `loadPrefs(void)` function that will contain our prefs, adding the `float` key for the blur intensity.

 * We hook `- (void)viewDidLoad` from `CSCoverSheetViewController` where we call the original implementation and our custom method `- (void)setupBlur` where we create a `_UIBackdropView` blur with custom settings, nothing crazy going on there.
 Finally the most important part: we create a notification observer by calling `addObserver:selector:name:object:` on `NSDistributedNotificationCenter`.
 We're using the distributed variant because we need to communicate between two different processes (Preferences & SpringBoard).
-This observer, `CSCoverSheetViewController` will be listening to notifications with the name of `RespringlessTweakDidSetupBlurNotification`, when one gets send, it'll call `updateBlurIntensity`, which will update the `alpha` value accordingly & reflect it on the UI.
+This observer, `CSCoverSheetViewController` will be listening to notifications with the name of `RespringlessTweakDidUpdateBlurIntensityNotification`, when one gets send, it'll call `updateBlurIntensity`, which will update the `alpha` value accordingly & reflect it on the UI.

-* Now we have to actually make the preferences, so create a preference bundle project, your root view controller should look like this, I named mine `RTRootVC.m`:
+Now we have to actually make the preferences, so create a preference bundle project, your root view controller should look like this, I named mine `RTRootVC.m`:

 ```objc